cwcarden/cwshell/README.md

 Use make or compile natively.

-##Usage
+##TO DO

-To Do: Usage Information
+To Do: Usage Information, add parsing functionality.

 ##License
 Free and Open Source!

-##TO DO

-Future versions to incorporate Man page, and actual usefullness.